web3/web3.js/docs/web3-eth-abi.rst

 web3.eth.abi
 =========

-The ``web3.eth.abi`` functions let you de- and encode ABI parameters for function calls.
+The ``web3.eth.abi`` functions let you de- and encode parameters to ABI (Application Binary Interface) for function calls to the EVM (Ethereum Virtual Machine).